cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

      Here are a few examples of how modifiers can be used:

      * Let's assume that you import products from two suppliers.
-Each supplier uses unique `SKUs <https://en.wikipedia.org/wiki/Stock_keeping_unit>`_ (the **CODE** field in CS-Cart) for each product internally, but a few SKUs of these suppliers overlap.
+Each supplier uses unique `SKUs <https://en.wikipedia.org/wiki/Stock_keeping_unit>`_ (the **CODE** field in CS-Cart) for each product internally, but a few SKUs of these suppliers overlap: each supplier has a different product with the same SKU.
 You, however, need to have a unique SKU for every product.

        In that case you can create different import presets for each supplier.
 If you add a modifier like ``concat(SPLR1-, $value)`` when importing products from *Supplier 1*, all SKUs of that supplier will have the *SPLR1-* prefix.
 That way SKUs will be unique.